All you need is love!

 Whether training Western or English, no matter what the tack or the method, the horses I work with end up happy, confident, and connected.
 So the conclusion I draw is that the intention, the feeling of lovingness, is what horses respond to.

-It’s not important to them whether the love comes from a kid feeding a pony stale bread in a muddy field in Wales, a cowgirl with a string of horses in a dusty Oregon corral, or a holistic health specialist with 50 acres of Portuguese hillside at her disposal.
+It’s not important to them whether the love comes from a kid feeding a pony stale bread in a muddy field in Wales, a cowgirl with a string of horses in a dusty Oregon corral, or a holistic health specialist with 50 acres of Portuguese hillside at for her horses to roam in.

 So, what does it take to develop that magic touch, to attune yourself to horses so they are attracted to you and you are accepted into the herd without hesitation?
 So that whatever you choose to ‘do’ with a horse is based on mutual enjoyment?
 Three simple things: